Conductors of the festival workshops will be:

 Further information in the Internet at

 Picture: Timo Klaavo

-David Ramael is a Belgian orchestra conductor at the forefront of a new generation of entrepreneurial conductors.
-He is founder and artistic director of Boho Strings, an innovative string orchestra based in Antwerp.
-With this ensemble David Ramael has already achieved a remarkable track record of creating pioneering programs, which focus on making classical music more relevant in today’s fragmented society.
-“Nostalgia” – the ensemble’s first CD – received amongst others glowing reviews in BBC Music Magazine, The Arts Desk and Gramophone.
+David Ramael is the very model of the modern conductor: enterprising, communicative, pioneering.
+He is the founder and artistic director of Boho Strings, an innovative string orchestra based in Borgerhout.
+With this ensemble he already has a remarkable track record in creating groundbreaking programs, aimed at making classical music more relevant in our current fragmented society.

-David Ramael holds advanced degrees in conducting and musicology.
-He studied at the Royal Brussels Conservatory, the Free Brussels University, the University of Vienna and the University of Minnesota.
-Furthermore he was grant recipient of the prestigious Belgian American Education Foundation.
+David holds degrees in orchestral conducting and musicology, and has studied at the Royal Conservatory of Brussels, the Université Libre de Bruxelles, Universität Wien, and the University of Minnesota.
+For his studies in the US, he received the prestigious Belgian American Education Foundation scholarship.

 Normunds Dreģis is the artistic director and conductor of Jāzeps Medinš Riga 1st Music School chamber orchestra Armonico, Latvia.
 He is also a chief conductor and the artistic leader of the Latvian School Youth Song and Dance Celebration joint symphony orchestras (since 2015).

 Normunds Dreģis is a conductor and leader of many workshops with international youth orchestras in Latvia, Estonia and France.